PamelaZhan/Customer_Segmentation_Model/README.md

 - Accessible via Streamlit Community Cloud.

 ## Dataset
-The application is trained on the **Real Estate dataset**, a dataset of transaction prices for previously sold properties on the market.
+The application is trained on the **Mall Customer dataset**, a dataset of customers' characteristics and their consumption behavior.
 It includes features like:
-- Year_sold
-- Property_tax
-- Insurance
-- Beds
-- Baths
-- Sqft
-- Year_built
-- Lot_size
-- Basement
-- Property_type
-- And other factors influencing price.
+- Gender: Gender of the customer
+- Age: Age of the customer
+- Income: Annual Income of the customers in 1000 dollars
+- Spending_Score: Score assigned between 1-100 by the mall based on customer' spending behavior.

 ## Technologies Used